hubforschoolwork/Project1/README.md

 #
 #This website is designed as a convenient method for the end-user to book winery tours quickly and conveniently.
 #
-#Design is such that it contains very basic instructions making it use of "quick and convenient" methodology.
+#Design is such that it contains very basic instructions making use of "quick and convenient" methodology.
-#User simply fills out required information in the form, clicks on "submit" button and winery tour booking is complete.
+#User simply fills out required information in the form, clicks on the "submit" button and winery tour booking is complete.
 #
 #Technologies used:
   #.html